Utah Administrative Code

 (2) Special Definitions:

-(b) "Birthing center" means a freestanding facility, receiving maternal patients and providing care during pregnancy, delivery and immediately after delivery.
+(b) "Birthing center" means a freestanding facility, receiving maternal patients and providing care during labor, delivery and immediately after delivery.

-(c) "Patient" means a woman or newborn receiving care and services provided by a birthing center during pregnancy, childbirth and recovery.
+(d) "Patient" means a woman or newborn receiving care and services provided by a birthing center during labor, childbirth and recovery.

-(d) "Clinical staff" means the physicians, certified nurse-midwives and other licensed health care practitioners appointed by the governing authority to practice within the birthing center and governed by rules approved by the governing body.
+(e) "Clinical staff" means a licensed maternity care practitioner appointed by the governing authority to practice within the birthing center and governed by rules approved by the governing body.

 See R432-14 Birthing Center Construction Rules.